 Behind the scenes, ideas are emerging, creative partnerships are flourishing and ambitious works are in development.
 ‘Bright Sparks’ is the first stage of our collaboration process with artists.
 Over time the most successful ideas will become ‘Working Lights’ - work making its way to the stage.

 Phoebe McIntosh, is an emerging playwright and performer with whom Lighthouse have developed a creative partnership with.
-Along with Black Theatre Live we will be co-producing her new play 'Dominoes'.
-This decision comes off the back of the success of 'Archipelago', our first foray into production that took place last year.
+Along with Black Theatre Live we have co-produced her new play Dominoes.
+This decision came off the back of the success of Archipelago, a production that took place last year.
 You can read what happened when Perdie from our learning team caught up with Phoebe here.

 To be selected to work with a venue like Lighthouse is such an exciting thing.
 It really is unique in the region and well known among artists like me looking for somewhere to showcase their work.
 I can't wait to develop this [Dominoes] and future shows there.